Native Plants You’ll See Everywhere in Louisiana

 Purple Louisiana Iris

-Hybrid Louisiana Iris - Iris ser.
-Hexagonae
+2. Hybrid Louisiana Iris (Iris ser.
+Hexagonae)

-Gulf Coast Yucca - Yucca Louisianensis
+4. Gulf Coast Yucca (Yucca Louisianensis)

 This grassy native perennial is a staple in the warm Louisiana environment.
 The Gulf Coast Yucca is a reliable and tough plant that can withstand the humidity of the Bayou State, including the Lafayette Area.
 Clumps of this plant produce white flowers that sit on tall spikes each summer.
-The Gulf Coast Yucca can grow up to 8 feet fall and features leaves that mainly grow from the base of the plant.
+The Gulf Coast Yucca can grow up to 8 feet tall and features leaves that mainly grow from the base of the plant.

-This stately tree can be commonly found within the swamps of southern Louisiana.
-This tree excels in poorly drained areas and can be seen within swampy areas like Sam Houston Jones State Park.
+This stately tree can be found within the swamps of southern Louisiana.
+This tree excels in poorly-drained areas and can be seen within swampy areas like Sam Houston Jones State Park.
 The Bald Cypress is a staple in the Bayou environment and is a slow growing tree.
 Most Bald Cypress trees grow to heights of 120 feet and have a trunk diameter of 3-6 feet.
 The stoutest known Bald Cypress is in the Cat Island National Wildlife Refuge near Baton Rouge with a diameter of 17 feet.

 For more information about native plants, gardening, and lawn care in New Orleans, Baton Rouge, and the rest of Louisiana, visit LawnStarter.com.